ACS CAN Minnesota Research and Innovation Forum

 The ACS CAN Minnesota Research and Innovation Forum is a premier event that brings together leaders from the business, education, medical, government and research communities to advance the work of ACS CAN.
 The event not only unites those in Minnesota who are fighting to end cancer, it serves to support ACS CAN and its work.

 Prevention: At least 42% of newly diagnosed cancers in the US are potentially avoidable.
-Access to cancer screenings, healthy foods, safe and active communities, and commercial tobacco-free living are impacted by interrelated factors including social, economic, cultural, geographic, environmental and health system elements.
-What tobacco prevention policies can help address health disparities created by Big Tobacco?
+Access to cancer screenings, healthy foods, safe and active communities, and commercial tobacco-free living are impacted by interrelated factors including social, economic, cultural, geographic, environmental, and health system elements.
 What is being done to remove barriers to cancer screenings?
 What innovative programs exist to increase access to care and shift the focus to prevention?

 Treatment: All individuals should have equitable access to the latest quality cancer care.
 There are notable racial, ethnic, and socioeconomic disparities in access and utilization of groundbreaking treatments and testing.
 How can we make sure people have access to quality, affordable, and comprehensive care?
 How can improving access to innovative testing and targeted therapy reduce health disparities and improve patient outcomes?